UFC 279

 UFC 279: Diaz vs. Ferguson was a mixed martial arts event produced by the Ultimate Fighting Championship that took place on September 10, 2022, at the T-Mobile Arena in Paradise, Nevada, part of the Las Vegas Metropolitan Area, United States.

 Background

-The promotion originally targeted a UFC Bantamweight Championship bout between current champion Aljamain Sterling and former two-time champion T.J.
+The promotion originally targeted a UFC Bantamweight Championship bout between former champion Aljamain Sterling and former two-time champion T.J.
 Dillashaw as the main event, but opted to change plans and move it to UFC 280.